 I’ve packaged my learnings into a summary of what I’m called Mindful Learning Practices.
 These practices are meant to be used by learning practitioners (facilitators, instructors, teachers) who are designing or delivering experiences to learners.
 Whether your audience is for K-12, higher education, or workplace employees; these learning practices will help to ensure you’re putting your learners priorities first.
 I will frequently add to this list as I identify practices and techniques that may help others as they develop learning experiences.

 TAKE TIME TO SET INTENTIONS

 As learning practitioners, our curriculum and lesson plans often convey what we’re looking to teach to attendees.
 By setting intentions for our learning experiences, we’re widening the focus to consider how we’d like to facilitate our sessions.
-Think about your goals for the way you’d like the experience to unfold and how you might best facilitate the skills you’re helping your audience to master.
+Think about your goals for the way you’d like the experience to unfold and how you might best facilitate the skills you’re helping your audience grow.

 A learning environment can be conducive or inhibiting to fostering mindfulness among learners.
 Whether you’re designing in-person or virtual learning experiences, look at your environment without any learners present.
 Remove items that are not useful such as clutter, untidiness, or features of online environments that may compete for learners’ attention.

 Start off your learning experiences with a mindful moment.
 Take a few moments (30-60 seconds) prior to a learning session to sit quietly with learners.
 This will allow your audience to disconnect from distractions that may have been on their mind prior to joining your session.